What are female condoms

 Female condoms can be fairly reliable but not a fool-proof method of contraception.
 Their success rate is lower than that of male condoms.

 An important thing to remember is that when a female condom is being used by a heterosexual couple, the male partner must not use a condom.
+This tip on how to use condoms if very important.
 Only one partner should be wearing a condom, else the friction will cause either or both condoms to tear off and expose the partners o risk of unintended pregnancy, STIs and STDs.

 In 2016, the Indian government entered a collaboration with an India-based company to manufacture and popularise female condoms.
 However, they still remain quite expensive and unaffordable for large portions of the population.